lidofinance/lido-improvement-proposals/LIPS/lip-39.md

 | `maxCLBalanceDecreaseBP`            |          `500` BP (5%) | Maximum negative CL rebase accepted in one report with committee attestation, relative to principal CL balance |
 | `clBalanceOraclesErrorUpperBPLimit` |                 `0` BP | Maximum amount by which the second-opinion CL balance may exceed the reported value                            |

 The initial hard cutoff must be finalized before implementation.
+A separate numerical research is required but lies outside the current proposal.

 An account holding `MAX_CL_BALANCE_DECREASE_MANAGER_ROLE` can change the cutoff through `setMaxCLBalanceDecreaseBP`.